ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 * [How to Compress and Extract Files using the tar Command on Linux](https://www.howtogeek.com/248780/how-to-compress-and-extract-files-using-the-tar-command-on-linux/) from How-To Geek
 * [How to Import and Export Databases and Reset a Root Password in MySQL](https://www.digitalocean.com/community/tutorials/how-to-import-and-export-databases-and-reset-a-root-password-in-mysql) from DigitalOcean
-* [How To Backup MySQL Databases on an Ubuntu VPS](https://www.digitalocean.com/community/tutorials/how-to-backup-mysql-databases-on-an-ubuntu-vps) from DigitalOcean (steps should still be valid for 18.04)
+* [How To Backup MySQL Databases on an Ubuntu VPS](https://www.digitalocean.com/community/tutorials/how-to-backup-mysql-databases-on-an-ubuntu-vps) from DigitalOcean (steps should still be valid for 20.04)

 ---

-### Task 3: Ubuntu Monitoring
+### Task 3: Ubuntu Monitoring Part 1

 For this task, you will set up either Munin or Ganglia on your Ubuntu droplets from Lab 6.
 To complete this item, follow these steps: